pachyderm/pachyderm/doc/reference/pipeline_spec.md

 By default, a pipeline’s worker pods are always running.
 When `scaleDownThreshold` is set, the worker pods are terminated after they have been idle for the given duration.
 When a new input commit comes in, the worker pods are then re-created.

-`scaleDownThreshold` is a string that needs to be sequence of decimal numbers, each with optional fraction and a unit suffix, such as “300ms”, “1.5h” or “2h45m”.
+`scaleDownThreshold` is a string that needs to be sequence of decimal numbers with a unit suffix, such as “300ms”, “1.5h” or “2h45m”.
 Valid time units are “s”, “m”, “h”.

 ## The Input Glob Pattern